lalitshankarchowdhury/SendIt/Notes.md

 Entire app is going to be within <App /> component, and the component will be hooked on to the root div

-Inside Chat, there will be ChannelLisContainer and ChannelLisContainer
+Inside Chat, there will be ChannelContainer and ChannelListContainer

 We need to crate an instance of StreamChat